Health Partners Program

 Launched in 2013, Horseshoe Farm’s signature “Health Partners” program has reasserted the enormously under appreciated importance of caring, consistent, supportive relationships as an intervention to improve health and quality of life of our neighbors who often need these relationships most.

-Each of our Fellows volunteers with approximately 7-10 seniors, adults living with chronic illnesses (often including mental illness), children, or other vulnerable or isolated individuals.
+Each of our Fellows, acting as nonprofessional caring neighbors, volunteers with approximately 7-10 seniors, adults living with chronic illnesses (often including mental illness), children, or other vulnerable or isolated individuals.
 Fellows work to build trusting relationships as a foundation and then are able to provide home visits, take their “partners” for walks and encourage healthier behaviors, give rides and accompany their “partners” to their local doctor’s visits, help their "partners" navigate healthcare and social services systems, encourage involvement in community center programs or other purposeful activities, and provide personal support and care in other ways.